yurinek/docker-swarm-stack_db_replication/README.md

 ## How to install

-Copy the contents of this repo to your target host
+Pull the contents of this repo to your target host

 ## How to run